Charles

 The level of general health in Charles is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Both young and old age cohorts have a low prevalence of common health conditions.
-The rate of private health cover is fairly high at approximately 54% of the total population, which amounts to around 2,528 people.
-The most common medical conditions in the area are mental health issues and asthma, affecting 6.8% and 6.7% of residents respectively.
-A significant majority, 73.8%, declare themselves completely clear of medical ailments, compared to 76.9% across the Rest of NT.
-As of a recent report (12th March 20XX), 10.1% of residents are aged 65 and over, totaling 473 people.
-Health outcomes among seniors are above average, broadly aligning with the general population's health profile.
+Approximately 54% of the total population (~2,527 people) has private health cover.
+Mental health issues and asthma were found to be the most prevalent medical conditions in the area, impacting 6.8 and 6.7% of residents respectively.
+A total of 73.8% declared themselves completely clear of medical ailments compared to 76.9% across Rest of NT.
+The area has 10.1% of residents aged 65 and over (473 people).
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health